AntoniusAron/simple-crud-portfolio/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+Note:
+I am a full-stack Java developer who works with GXT (FrontEnd) and Spring Boot (BackEnd) and want to start exploring Angular I created this project as a goal to create a portfolio of results from self-learning Angular programming This project uses an API created and shared by a more senior Angular programmer who I use as a role model to learn from Please use the API wisely